Tapioca is a classic dessert that is simple, creamy, delicious, and timeless. Add fresh fruit and you have a crowd-pleaser for sure!

 In a small bowl, soak the tapioca in 1 1/2 cups milk.
 Stir and place in the refrigerator, stirring it occasionally.
-I found 3 hours to be enough time to get the tapioca pearls soft enough to cook up quickly.
+I found 3 hours enough time to get the tapioca pearls soft enough to cook up quickly.

 Around 10 minutes, you’ll want to check that your tapioca pearls are soft and no longer chewy.
 Take a small amount in a spoon, be careful because it will be very hot, and taste to check if the tapioca pearls are soft.
 You do not want your tapioca balls to be chewy or tough.
-If you need to cook it longer, cook for an additional 5 minutes and check again, repeat until done.
+If you need to cook it longer, cook for an additional 5 minutes and check again; repeat until done.
 If your tapioca takes longer than 20 minutes, make sure you haven’t turned your temperature down too low.

 Once your tapioca is done, remove it from the heat and stir in the vanilla.
 Let the tapioca cool for 15 minutes.

 While the tapioca is cooling, prepare your egg whites.
 With a handheld beater, beat the egg whites with 1 tablespoon granulated sugar.
 Beat until stiff peaks form. **Stiff peaks are peaks that do not collapse when you lift your beater (turn the beater off before lifting it, I’ve made this mistake…).
 This should only take a couple of minutes.
-Gently fold the egg whites into the tapioca.
+Next, gently fold the egg whites into the tapioca.

 You can serve the tapioca warm or chill it in the refrigerator for 4 hours.
 Top with the fresh fruit of your choice and enjoy!!